Exploring the Influence of Parametrized Pulsatility on Left Ventricular Washout under LVAD Support: A Computational Study Using Reduced-Order Models: Introduction

-Similar studies on simulations of blood flow in the left ventricle under \gls{lvadlabel} support have been presented in \cite{liao2018}, \cite{prisco2017}, \cite{neidlin2021understanding}, \cite{bakir2018}, and \cite{mccormick2013simulating}.
-As a consequence of the complexity of the problems under consideration, it becomes necessary to find measures to reduce the computation time.
-One way to achieve results faster is to use simplified models, as in \cite{moulton2017simulation} for the structural model of the muscle fiber.
-Another way of decreasing the simulation time is to approximate \glspl{fomlabel} by \glspl{romlabel}.
-For the field of cardiovascular simulations, such models have become popular recently \citep{karabelas2022global,collia2022surrogate,di2019reduced,di2020model}.
 To decrease the computational cost, a standardized non-intrusive \gls{romlabel}, as introduced in \cite{berzins2021}, will be used here.
 It is based on full-order model snapshots created by \gls{cfdlabel} simulations with the \gls{femlabel}.
+We use a local concentration and an integral quantity based on the virtual ink method to compute the washout.
 For the full-order simulations, we use a simplified 2D domain representing the left ventricle and the LVAD cannula.
 We use \gls{gprlabel} and \gls{annlabel} to find the coefficients of the \gls{romlabel}.
 Eventually, we perform variance-based sensitivity analysis for the influence of each parameter on washout.
-The decreased computational costs allows for the evaluation of washout for a larger number of use cases in the entire parameter space.
-This is needed to find the underlying relation between parameters and washout.
+The decreased computational cost allows for the evaluation of washout for a larger number of data points in the entire parameter space.
+This is needed for the sensivity analysis to find the underlying relation between parameters and washout.

-The remaining part of the study is organized as follows: In \cref{sec:methods}, we introduce the governing equations for the blood flow and virtual ink method, their \gls{femlabel} discretization, the projection-based \gls{romlabel}, the regression models, and the errors we use later to assess the quality of the \gls{romlabel}.
-In \cref{sec:ROM-Washout}, we follow with the introduction and assessment of the \glspl{romlabel} for two simulation scenarios: in the \gls{1plabel}, we use a single sinusoidal pulse of the flow rate, parametrized by amplitude and pulse length; in the \gls{2plabel}, we use two pulses, parametrized by their length and time between the first and second pulse.
-We present the effects that the parameters have on stagnation in both scenarios in \cref{sec:results}.
-We show the sensitivity of stagnation with respect to the parameters on a global level and at specific locations in the left ventricle.
-The results are discussed together with limitations of the study in \cref{sec:discussion}.